flyryan/V1DetectionsToCSV/readme.md

 - Adjust `num_threads` based on your API rate limits and system capabilities
 - Monitor rate limiting logs to optimize request parameters
-- Consider reducing `results_per_call` if processing large data sets
-- Use the checkpoint file for resumable operations